VildeBruhn/vildebruhn.github.io/day1/exercise1.md

 See the [PETS help page](https://pets.nhm.uio.no/PETS/) for an explanation of the content in the data tables you can download.

 After exploring the webpage for a bit, download a time series you want to work with and place it in your working directory.
-You download the dataset by selecting the specific study un _View/download individual series_ and then clicking Download on the right side.
-For this exercise you can download the time series as a paleoTS object.
+You download the dataset by selecting the specific study un _View/download individual series_ and then clicking _Download_ on the right side.
+For this exercise you can download the time series as a text file.
 Also check in the metadata wether or not the data is log-transformed.
 If not, log-transform the data before continuing with analyses.

 ### Example of how to download and import data from PETS: